Meisterschueler/ogn-docker/README.md

 ## Features
 - [x] OGN configuration with environment variables instead of libconfig files
 - [x] ogn-rf and ogn-decode do not start if configuration is invalid or incomplete
+- [x] aprs-proxy for the outgoing and incoming aprs traffic, filter scripts are written in Python
-- [x] multiarch (linux/arm/v7, linux/arm64, linux/amd64) images available for all docker containers
+- [x] multiarch (linux/arm/v7, linux/arm64, linux/amd64) images available for all docker containers: [dockerhub](https://hub.docker.com/u/kammermark)

 ## Installation
 ### Configuration